 Support Community Recovery Ready Reserve program

-The package aims to boost resilience, sustainability and education in the region and help tourism businesses stand stronger in the face of future disasters.
+The package aims to boost resilience, sustainability and build resilient infrastructure in the impacted regions and help tourism businesses stand stronger in the face of future disasters.
 This will ensure local communities, businesses and individuals can be better prepared.

-The Tourism Recovery Fund is being delivered over two years, through four different programs:
+The Tourism Recovery and Resilience Fund is being delivered over 2 years, through 4 different programs:

-- Regional Queensland Tourism Product and Expanded Infrastructure Resilience
+- Regional Tourism Product, Experience and Infrastructure Platform

 - Tourism Business Resilience Program